The Design Process To Think About:

 Designing: Firstly, we will call you or you come in, sit down with us and we discuss how you would like your new Web site to look and feel.
 It is important to let us know exactly what you feel you would prefer as opposed to us telling you what you need.
 We will of course advise and steer you away from something which we feel would not work for you.
+It goes without saying today that a site must be fully responsive meaning it will work on all devices.

 We will then produce a design concept for the home page of your new Web site.
 We will then again discuss it further and when you are happy with the design concept, we will then proceed.
 We then create a design of subsequent sub-pages.